Juba-Amr/breast-cancer-CNN/README.md

 ## 🖼️ Results & Deployment
 ### 🔬 Tumor Detection Output (Example)

-Here is an example of a prediction made by the model with a corresponding heatmap:
+Here is an example of a prediction made by the model with a corresponding heatmap and the map of real tumors placement:

 ![Original Image](data/deployement/full_images/img_9225.png)
 ![Heatmap Prediction](heatmaps/predicted_heatmap_result.png)